astorDev/archi/dotnet-config-sources/index.md

 app.Run();
 ```

 Perhaps, the first thing a nice repository must do is provide a way to deploy it locally.
-In our cases it would imply providing a simple way to deploy PostgreSQL database with our App connected to it.
+In our case, it would imply providing a simple way to deploy the PostgreSQL database with our App connected to it.
 Nowadays, docker compose is the most popular and simple way to achieve that.
-First we'll need a `Dockerfile` near the project folder:
+First, we'll need a `Dockerfile` near the project folder:

 ```Dockerfile
 FROM mcr.microsoft.com/dotnet/sdk:8.0 AS build